George H. Hanks: Biography

 With the support of Major General Nathaniel Banks, in November and December 1863, Hanks embarked on a publicity campaign to eastern Union States with the goal to raise money for the education of former slaves in Louisiana.
 At the time, Hanks was also colonel of the 18th Infantry Regiment, Corps d'Afrique, a unit raised in Louisiana that consisted mostly of free persons of color who had formerly been in the state militia.
 Hanks took eight former slaves on tour with him, five of them children, and four of these appearing to be white.
 He took the group to photo studios to have cartes de visite printed, which he sold to raise money for schools.
 Myron H. Kimball took photos of the former slaves, one of which was published as a woodcut in Harper's Weekly on January 30, 1864.
 The American Missionary Association and the National Freedman's Relief Association both added their support and sponsorship to the tour, helping make arrangements.
 During his trip, Hanks visited his wife, who was living in Burlington, Connecticut.
 In that town, there were protests against him and his mission, which included an egging of the house where he was staying.

 In April 1864, Hanks returned to New Orleans, where he was superintendent of Negro labor.
 One task he pursued was extending freedom to the children of emancipated slaves who were still being held by their parents' former owners.
-Hanks worried that Southern planters felt no loyalty to the United States and had no interest to the freedom of blacks, saying that after the war, "to be left without national guarantees for the maintenance of their civil rights as freemen would be worse than slavery."
+Hanks worried that Southern planters felt no loyalty to the United States and had no interest to the freedom of black people, saying that after the war, "to be left without national guarantees for the maintenance of their civil rights as freemen would be worse than slavery."
 In September 1864, Hanks was suspended by Banks for mismanagement, but was quickly exonerated and reinstated.
 Overall, he was highly respected for his effectiveness, and his work played an important role in the organization of the postwar Freedmen's Bureau.

 Postwar years

 After the war, Hanks worked for a time as an agent of Adams Express Company.
 He was not successful in business.
 In 1871 he was living in Fort Scott, Kansas.
-On October 23, 1871, his wife left him due to his drinking and abuse of her.
+On October 23, 1871, his wife left him due to his drinking and abuse.
 That day, after drinking heavily, he committed suicide by taking a lethal dose of morphine (it was available over the counter at that time).